 - Please fill in the copy right transfer agreement and upload the document during submission.

 Please Check Rules below before submission,

 Papers are accepted only in English.

-Although there is no specific word limit for submission, it is recommended that your article is within 8000 words (including title, author names, affiliations, abstract, keywords, main body, references, appendices).
+For submission, it is recommended that your article is within 5000-8000 words (exclude title, author names, affiliations, abstract, keywords, main body, references, appendices).

 Page Setup•Please use margins of 2.5 cm (1 inch).